NathanGillispie/Courses-Spring2022/Soc/README.md

 **Dates** | **Questions** | **Readings**
 --- | --- | ---
 Week 1<br />Jan.
-19 &#151; Jan.
+19 &mdash; Jan.
 21 | **Theories and Disciplines**<br />What is Sociology?<br />What is Environmental Sociology? | <ul><li>C. Wright Mills, "The Promise"</li><li>Pellow, D. and N. Brehm.
 2013.
 "An Environmental Sociology for the 21st Century."</li><li>Podcast on *The Social Breakdown*: \(Don't\) Ask a Sociologist, Episode 1: What is society?</li></ul>
 Week 2<br />Jan.
-24 &#151; Jan.
+24 &mdash; Jan.
 28 |**Terms and Definitions**<br />What do sociologists mean by community?<br />What do sociologists mean by environment? | <ul><li>Theodori, Gene and Gerard T. Kyle.
 "Community, Place, and Decision-Making"</li><li>Emery, Mary, Susan Fey, and Cornelia Flora.
 2006.
 "Using the Community Capitals Framework in Asset-based Community Development."
 Pp. 5-7 in "Using Community Capitals to Develop Assets for Positive Community Change" *CD Practice* No. 13.</li><li>Bell, Michael Mayerfield.
 2009.
 Selections from "Chapter 1: Environmental Problems and Society" of *An Invitation to Environmental Sociology*.
-Los Angeles: Pine Forge.</li><li>BONUS: To tie community, memory, heritage and environment all together check out the Podcast &#151; [*Seed Memory: a podcast on heritage, ecology and community*](https://waag.org/en/article/seed-memory-podcast-heritage-ecology-and-community), especially Episode 2: Solutions and problems of industrial heritage and Episode 3: Emotions and heritage.</li></ul>
+Los Angeles: Pine Forge.</li><li>BONUS: To tie community, memory, heritage and environment all together check out the Podcast &mdash; [*Seed Memory: a podcast on heritage, ecology and community*](https://waag.org/en/article/seed-memory-podcast-heritage-ecology-and-community), especially Episode 2: Solutions and problems of industrial heritage and Episode 3: Emotions and heritage.</li></ul>
 Week 3 <br />Jan.
-31 &#151; Feb.
+31 &mdash; Feb.
 4 | **Community and the Persistence of Inequality**<br />What is intersectionality? | <ul><li>Omi, Michael and Howard Winant, "Racial Formation" in *Racial Formation in the United States*.</li><li>Nakano Glenn, Evelyn.
 2004. pp. 1-17 in *Unequal Freedom: How Race and Gender Shaped American Citizenship and Labor*.</li></ul>
 Week 4<br />Feb.
 7 -- Feb.
 11 | How do community, place, gender and race intersect? | <ul><li>Lipsitz, George.
 2011.
 "Introduction: Race, Place, and Power."
 Pp. 1-21 in *How Racism Takes Place.* Philadelphia: Temple.</li><li>Thom El-Amin, Enkeshi.
 2019.
 "Chocolate City Way Up South in Appalachia: Black Knoxville at the Intersection of Race, Place, and Region."
-PhD diss., University of Tennessee. (https://trace.tennessee.edu/utk\_graddiss/5340)[https://trace.tennessee.edu/utk_graddiss/5340].
+PhD diss., University of Tennessee. [trace.tennessee.edu/utk\_graddiss/5340](https://trace.tennessee.edu/utk_graddiss/5340).
 Chapters 1 and 2.</li></ul>

-Week 5
+Week 5<br />Feb.

-Feb.
 14 -- Feb.
-18
-**Natural\(?\) Disasters**
-What is so natural about natural disasters?
+18 | **Natural\(?\) Disasters**<br />What is so natural about natural disasters? | <ul><li>Gill, Duane.
-Gill, Duane.
 2007.
 "Secondary Trauma or Secondary Disaster?
-Insights from Hurricane Katrina." *Sociological Spectrum* 27:613-632.
-Bullard, Robert D. and Beverly Wright.
+Insights from Hurricane Katrina." *Sociological Spectrum* 27:613-632.</li><li>Bullard, Robert D. and Beverly Wright.
 2009.
-"Introduction" and "Race, Place, and the Environment in Post-Katrina New Orleans" pp. 1-49 in *Race, Place, and Environmental Justice after Hurricane Katrina: Struggles to Reclaim, Rebuild, and Revitalize New Orleans and the Gulf Coast. *New York: Routledge. *Radio Interview*: "Hurricane Laura Devastates Gulf Coast, Laying Bare Climate Crisis, Environmental Racism".
-Documentary Film: Cooked: Survival by Zip Code
+"Introduction" and "Race, Place, and the Environment in Post-Katrina New Orleans" pp. 1-49 in *Race, Place, and Environmental Justice after Hurricane Katrina: Struggles to Reclaim, Rebuild, and Revitalize New Orleans and the Gulf Coast.*</li><li>New York: Routledge. *Radio Interview*: "Hurricane Laura Devastates Gulf Coast, Laying Bare Climate Crisis, Environmental Racism".</li><li>Documentary Film: [Cooked: Survival by Zip Code](https://www.youtube.com/watch?v=uy5O1DxeqG0)</li></ul>
-Week 6
+Week 6<br />Feb.

-Feb.
 21 -- Feb.
-25

-**Social Ecological Determinants of Health**

-What is Environmental Justice?

-What is Environmental Racism?

-What is the relationship between race, health, and the environment?
+25 | **Social Ecological Determinants of Health**<br />What is Environmental Justice?<br />What is the relationship between race, health, and the environment? | <ul><li>Mohai, Paul.
-Mohai, Paul.
 2018.
-"Environmental Justice and the Flint Water Crisis." *Michigan Sociological Review* 32: 1-41.
-Boles, Sydney.
+"Environmental Justice and the Flint Water Crisis." *Michigan Sociological Review* 32: 1-41.</li><li>Boles, Sydney.
 2019.
 "First These Kentuckians Couldn't Drink the Water.
 Now They Can't Afford It."
-NPR.
-Dillon and Sze.
+NPR.</li><li>Dillon and Sze.
 2016.
-"Police Power and Particulate Matters: Environmental Justice and the Spatialities of In/Securities in U.S. Cities."
-Norgaard, Kari Marie, Ron Reed, and Carolina Van Horn.
+"Police Power and Particulate Matters: Environmental Justice and the Spatialities of In/Securities in U.S. Cities."</li><li>Norgaard, Kari Marie, Ron Reed, and Carolina Van Horn.
 2011.
-"A Continuing Legacy: Institutional Racism, Hunger, and Nutritional Justice on the Klamath."Pp. 23-46 in *Cultivating Food Justice: Race, Class, and Sustainability.* Cambridge, MA: The MIT Press.
-Documentary Film: Rubbertown
+"A Continuing Legacy: Institutional Racism, Hunger, and Nutritional Justice on the Klamath."Pp. 23-46 in *Cultivating Food Justice: Race, Class, and Sustainability.* Cambridge, MA: The MIT Press.</li><li>Documentary Film: Rubbertown</li></ul>
-Week 7
+Week 7<br />Feb.

-Feb.
 28 -- Mar.
-4

-**Land Resources and Management**

-Who manages natural resources?

-How are these resources managed?
-Lievanos, Raoul S. and Christine Horne.
+4 | **Land Resources and Management**<br />Who manages natural resources?<br />How are these resources managed? | <ul><li>Lievanos, Raoul S. and Christine Horne.
 2017.
-"Unequal Resilience: The Duration of Electricity Outages." *Energy Policy *108:201-211.
-Calkin, David E., Matthew P. Thompson, and Mark A. Finney.
+"Unequal Resilience: The Duration of Electricity Outages." *Energy Policy* 108:201-211.</li><li>Calkin, David E., Matthew P. Thompson, and Mark A. Finney.
 2015.
-"Negative Consequences of Positive Feedbacks in US Wildfire Management." *Forest Ecosystems* 2:9.
+"Negative Consequences of Positive Feedbacks in US Wildfire Management." *Forest Ecosystems* 2:9.</li></ul>
-Week 8
+Week 8<br />Mar.

-Mar.
 7 -- Mar.
-11

-**Agriculture and Food Systems**

-What does our food system look like?
+11 | **Agriculture and Food Systems**<br />What does our food system look like? | <ul><li>Documentary Film: [Food Chains](https://www.youtube.com/watch?v=6vw-qTCW8fo)</li><li>Howard, Philip.
-Documentary Film: Food Chains Howard, Philip.
 2016.
-"Food System Concentration: A Political Economy Perspective." pp. 1-16 in *Concentration and Power in the Food System: Who Controls What We Eat? *London: Bloomsbury.
-Mitchell, Dan "Calculating the Hidden Costs of Industrial Farming"
+"Food System Concentration: A Political Economy Perspective." pp. 1-16 in *Concentration and Power in the Food System: Who Controls What We Eat?* London: Bloomsbury.</li><li>[Mitchell, Dan "Calculating the Hidden Costs of Industrial Farming"](https://civileats.com/2016/07/20/this-study-could-help-us-numbers-on-the-true-cost-of-food/)</li></ul>
-Week 9
+Week 9<br />Mar.

-Mar.
 14 -- Mar.
-18

-## **SPRING BREAK**
+18 | --- | **SPRING BREAK**

-Week 10
+Week 10<br />Mar.

-Mar.
 21 -- Mar.
-25

-**The Challenge of Growth and Development**

-What is sustainability?

-What is development?
-Hooks, Gregory and Chad L. Smith.
+25 | **The Challenge of Growth and Development**<br />What is sustainability?<br />What is development? | <ul><li>Hooks, Gregory and Chad L. Smith.
 2004.
-"The Treadmill of Destruction: National Sacrifice Areas and Native Americans" *American Sociological Review* 69:558-575.
-Jorgenson, Andrew K. and Brett Clark.
+"The Treadmill of Destruction: National Sacrifice Areas and Native Americans" *American Sociological Review* 69:558-575.</li><li>Jorgenson, Andrew K. and Brett Clark.
 2012.
 "Are the Economy and the Environment Decoupling?
-A Comparative International Study, 1960-2005." *American Journal of Sociology *118\(1\):1-44.
+A Comparative International Study, 1960-2005." *American Journal of Sociology* 118\(1\):1-44.</li></ul>
-Week 11
+Week 11<br />Mar.

-Mar.
 28 -- Apr.
-1

-**Climate Change**

-Why is climate change so contentious?

-What does the sociological evidence say are the most powerful drivers of climate change beliefs?
-Givens, Jennifer E. 2014.
-"Drivers of Climate Change Beliefs." *Nature Climate Change* 4:1051-1052.
-Klein, Naomi.
+1 | **Climate Change**<br />Why is climate change so contentious?<br />What does the sociological evidence say are the most powerful drivers of climate change beliefs? | <ul><li>Givens, Jennifer E. 2014.
+"Drivers of Climate Change Beliefs." *Nature Climate Change* 4:1051-1052.</li><li>Klein, Naomi.
 2014.
-"The Right is Right: The Revolutionary Power of Climate Change." pp. 31-63 in *This Changes Everything: Capitalism vs. The Climate. *New York: Simon and Schuster.
-Norgaard, Kari Marie.
+"The Right is Right: The Revolutionary Power of Climate Change." pp. 31-63 in *This Changes Everything: Capitalism vs. The Climate.* New York: Simon and Schuster.</li><li>Norgaard, Kari Marie.
 2017.
-"The Sociological Imagination in a Time of Climate Change." *Global and Planetary Change http://dx.doi.org/10.1016/j.gloplacha.2017.09.018*
+"The Sociological Imagination in a Time of Climate Change." *Global and Planetary Change http://dx.doi.org/10.1016/j.gloplacha.2017.09.018*</li></ul>

-Week 12
+Week 12<br />Apr.

-Apr.
 4 -- Apr.
 8

 **Globalization**